Admission and Program Requirements

 The applicant must be completing research (in any discipline) that is related to the study of the environment or sustainability.

-The applicant must have the permission of the home department research supervisor to participate in the Collaborative Environment and Sustainability Program.
+The applicant must have the permission of the home department research supervisor to participate in the Specialization in Environment and Sustainability Program.

 Applicants in the process of completing home program degree requirements must be in "good academic standing" in the home program.